-O2 Go to the Object level.
-Alt drag on the furdude\rig node to create a new geometry node and name it test\rig.
 Double click to dive into it.
 Select the fur\dude\anim\rig node and from the Asset menu, select Lock Asset > Fur Dude Anim Rig.

+Go back up one level.
 You now have two versions of the rig - the test\rig is locked and shows you what it is like to interact with the completed asset.
-This is the experience an animator would have.
+Right now you have nothing to interact with.
+You will fix that soon.